blunderer/libroxml/ProjectHome.md

 `cd /rss[@version=2.0]/channel/item["last()"]/title`

 I'm not sure it's very usefull yet, but at least it's funny.
-If anyone find something to do with it, please contact me...
+If anyone find something to do with it, please contact me...xml